groundh0g/codetopia.com/book/codecamps/ch03-crash-course.md

 ## How a Game Works

-To recap:
+To recap what we've learned so far ...

 * Console applications are inactive until they're invoked.
 They spring to life, process the request, and are unloaded from memory when their tasks are complete.
 * Desktop applications are launched (generally by a user), and then sit idly by, waiting for user or system events.
 Once an event is received, the application performs its tasks, and then returns to an idle state.
 The application runs until the system or (more likely) the user asks it to terminate.
 * Services are launched (generally by the system), and then sit idly by, waiting for a request to come in.
 Once a request is received, the service performs its tasks, and then returns to an idle state.
 The service runs until the user or (more likely) the system asks it to terminate.

 Games are slightly different beasts.
 The user invokes them, and then they run continuously until they're asked to terminate.
 Games have a heartbeat.
 It's called the game loop.
 At regular intervals, two methods of a game are invoked - `Update` and `Draw`.
 The interval varies based on the game, but it's typically 1/60 of a second.
 1/30 of a second is usually considered minimal for games, but your `Draw` calls can be made as infrequently as 1/12 of a second to provide smooth animations.

 >**NOTE:** For reference, most TV shows refresh at around 29.97 frames per second (assuming NTSC), most theatrical and animated films refresh at around 24 frames per second, and standard quality web animations refresh at around 12 frames per second.
 Of course, there's a long list of specific frame rates for specific applications, but those are a common rule of thumb.

+If you take nothing else away from this section, remember `Update`, `Draw`, `Update`, `Draw`, `Update`, `Draw`, ...
+It's a concept that I drill into my camp students, and it's what makes a game or simulation different from other programs.
 Another major difference between games and other applications is that the "take input" step is continuous.
 The game is constantly polling input devices, asking them if there's been any change since the last query.

 The "process input" step is handled in the `Update` method.
 Your virtual world is constantly updated based on a variety of factors, including player input.
 And the "generate output" step is handled by the `Draw` method, which renders the game visuals based on the current state of in-game objects that have been refreshed in the `Update` method.